Monviech/os-caddy-plugin/README.md

 **Attention**: The GUI doesn't allow "tls_insecure_skip_verify" due to safety reasons, as the Caddy documentation states not to use it.
 Use the `TLS Trusted CA Certificates` and `TLS Server Name` options instead to get a **secure TLS connection** to your Backend Server.
 Otherwise, use HTTP.
 If you really need to use "tls_insecure_skip_verify" and know the implications, use the import statements of custom configuration files.

-##### Tab Reverse Proxy - Access - Access Lists:
+## Tab Reverse Proxy - Access - Access Lists:
 - Press `+` to create a new Access List
 - `Access List name`: Choose a name for the Access List, for example `private_ips`.
 - `Client IP Addresses`: Enter any number of IPv4 and IPv6 addresses or networks that this access list should contain.
 For example for matching only internal networks, add `192.168.0.0/16` `172.16.0.0/12` `10.0.0.0/8` `127.0.0.1/8` `fd00::/8` `::1`.
 - `Invert List`: Invert the logic of the access list.
 If unchecked, the Client IP Addresses will be ALLOWED, all other IP addresses will be blocked.
 When checked, the Client IP Addresses will be BLOCKED, all other IP addresses will be allowed.
 - Afterwards, go back to Domains or Subdomains and add the Access List you have created to them (advanced mode).
-All handles created under these Domains will get an additional matcher.
-That means, the requests still reach Caddy, but if the IP Addresses don't match with the Access List logic, the request doesn't match any handle and will be dropped before being reverse proxied to any Backend Server.
+All handlers created under these Domains will get an additional matcher.
+That means, the requests still reach Caddy, but if the IP Addresses don't match with the Access List logic, the request doesn't match any handler and will be dropped before being reverse proxied to any Backend Server.
 If you are using a CDN, make sure the Access List in General - Trusted Proxies and on each Domain used for that CDN are the same.

-##### Tab Reverse Proxy - Access - Basic Auth:
+## Tab Reverse Proxy - Access - Basic Auth:
 - Press `+` to create a new User for Basic Auth
 - `User`: Enter a username.
 Afterwards, you can select it in Reverse Proxy Domains or Subdomains to restrict access with basic auth.
 Usernames are only allowed to have alphanumeric characters.
 - `Password`: Enter a password.
 Write it down.
 It will be hashed with bcrypt.
 It can only be set and changed but won't be visible anymore.
 The hash can't be turned back into the original password.
 - Afterwards, go back to Domains or Subdomains and add the one or multiple basic auth users you have created to them (advanced mode).
 The basic auth matches after access lists, so you can set both to first restrict access by IP address, and then additionally by username and password.
 Please note that if you delete a user before deselecting it in a domain, the basic auth will stay with no user.
 If that happens you have to select the "clear all" in the domain or subdomain and save.
 Don't set basic auth on top of a wildcard domain directly, always set it on the subdomains instead.

-### HOW TO Section:
+# HOW TO Section:

-### How to create an easy reverse proxy:
+## How to create an easy reverse proxy:
-##### Services - Caddy Web Server - General Settings:
+**Services - Caddy Web Server - General Settings:**
 - `Enable` Caddy and press `Apply`

-##### Services - Caddy Web Server - Reverse Proxy - Domain:
+**Services - Caddy Web Server - Reverse Proxy - Domain:**
 - Press `+` to create a new Reverse Proxy Domain
 - `Reverse Proxy Domain` - `foo.example.com`
 - `Description` - `foo.example.com`
 - `Save`

-##### Services - Caddy Web Server - Reverse Proxy - Handle:
+**Services - Caddy Web Server - Reverse Proxy - Handler:**
-- Press `+` to create a new Handle
+- Press `+` to create a new Handler
 - `Reverse Proxy Domain` - `foo.example.com`
 - `Backend Server Domain` - `192.168.10.1`
 - `Save`